BernardoMG/car-manager/README.md

 ## How to build and run the app

 1. Run `docker-compose build`
-2. Run `docker-compose run backend rake db:create`
+2. Run `docker-compose up`

+On another window run:

-3. Run `docker-compose up`
+3. Run `docker-compose run backend rake db:setup`